josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🔥_narrative_air_gaps.md

 ---

 ### Narrative Capture
-- “Women are being oppressed”
+- “women are being oppressed”
-- “They are unequal”
+- “they are unequal”

 ---

 ### Reality (Closure)
-- Spatial organisation linked to:
+- spatial organisation linked to:
   - modesty norms
   - focus during prayer
   - practical considerations

-- Not inherently a statement of value or hierarchy
+- not inherently a statement of value or hierarchy

 ---

 ### System Effect
-- Anti-Muslim framing generalises quickly into:
+- anti-Muslim framing generalises into:
   - broader racialised suspicion
   - cultural threat narratives

-> Becomes a bridge into wider racism beyond the original context
+> becomes a bridge into wider racism beyond the original context

 ---